 As stipulated by the FEI.
 All Australian FEI-listed officials must be a financial member of Equestrian Australia.
-For full details of the promotional requirements please refer to the FEI Rules for Jumping Events, 24th edition, Annex VI.
+For full details of the promotional requirements please refer to the FEI Rules for Jumping Events, 24th edition, Art 259 1.1 refer to the FEI Education System for Judges published on the FEI website.